Everything Payment Service Providers (PSPs) Need to Know About Fraud Prevention

 Following these steps will allow merchants to have a clear understanding of risks that each merchant possesses, making it easy to onboard merchants that match your risk appetite.

 As we have previously discussed, Gen Z-ers not only seek online payments; they also want them to be fast and seamless.
 Regulations that require SCA or KYC don’t seem to be helping with that.
 However, there’s a way to solve this dilemma.

-Identity verification services such as BASIS ID use modern Machine Learning algorithms as well as seamless widgets, which were designed with a user in mind.
+KYC software solution such as BASIS ID uses modern Machine Learning algorithms as well as seamless widgets, which were designed with a user in mind.
 This, in turn, makes onboarding very simple for your users.
 Registration takes only a few minutes, while verifications happen in real-time.
 BASIS ID provides maximum security and fraud prevention while raising your conversion by going after every single user.